-- (1) Temporary amendments to OAR Chapter 436, Division 009, Oregon Medical Fee and Payment Rules, are adopted on this 15th day of April, 2014, to be effective

-April 15, 2014. - (2) The attached Statement of Need and Justification is incorporated by reference. - (3) The amended rules, the Certificate and Order for Filing, and the Statement of Need and Justification will be filed with the Secretary of State.
+- Temporary amendments to OAR Chapter 436, Division 009, Oregon Medical Fee and Payment Rules, are adopted on this 16th day of December, 2016, to be effective Jan.
+1, 2017. - (2) The attached Statement of Need and Justification is incorporated by reference. - (3) The amended rules, the Certificate and Order for Filing, and the Statement of Need and Justification will be filed with the Secretary of State. - (4) The amended rules, with marked revisions, will be filed with Legislative Counsel in accordance with ORS 183.715 within ten days after filing with the Secretary of State.